Tell us a little bit about your background and experience before you joined Cadmore.

 I cut my teeth as a graphic designer within local government: it was truly a warm and encouraging environment for a fledgling designer.
 Over the years I’ve gained experience within many industries including advertising, travel, and hospitality.
 A personal highlight was receiving in-depth accessibility training.
 It was a lightbulb moment that made me become a much more empathic designer: ensuring the user always comes first and is the center of every project.

-What are some of the most interesting?
+What are some of the most interesting projects you’re working on?

 I’m lucky to work on a wide variety of projects at Cadmore.
 It’s the diversity of work that I find most interesting – no two days are the same.
 There’s a real risk of creative fatigue when you’re working within the same format day after day.